dynamite: An R Package for Dynamic Multivariate Panel Models

-Modeling time-varying effects in (generalized) linear models can be based on state space models (SSMs) \citep{harvey1982, durbin2012, helske2022}, for which there are various \proglang{R} implementations such as \pkg{walker} \citep{helske2022}, \pkg{shrinkTVP} \citep{knaus2021}, and \pkg{CausalImpact} \citep{brodersen2014}.
-However, these implementations are restricted to a non-panel setting of single individual and single response variable.
-Other approaches include methods based on the varying coefficients models \citep{hastie1993, eubank2004}, implemented in \pkg{tvReg} \citep{casas2019} and \pkg{tvem} \citep{dziak2021} packages.
+Modeling time-varying effects in (generalized) linear models can be based on state-space models \citep[SSMs,][]{harvey1982, durbin2012, helske2022}, for which there are various \proglang{R} implementations such as \pkg{walker} \citep{helske2022}, \pkg{shrinkTVP} \citep{knaus2021}, and \pkg{CausalImpact} \citep{brodersen2014}.
+However, these implementations are restricted to a non-panel setting of a single individual and a single response variable.
+Other approaches include methods based on varying coefficients models \citep{hastie1993, eubank2004}, implemented in \pkg{tvReg} and \pkg{tvem} packages \citep{casas2022, dziak2021}.
 While \pkg{tvem} supports multiple individuals, it does not support multiple response variables per individual.
-The \pkg{tvReg} supports only univariate single-individual responses.
-Also based on SSMs and differential equations, the \pkg{dynr} \citep{dynr} package provides methods for modeling multivariate dynamic regime-switching models with linear or non-linear latent dynamics and linear-Gaussian observations.
-Because both multilevel models and SEMs can be defined as SSMs \citep[see e.g.,][]{Sallas1981,KFAS,Chow2010}, other packages supporting general SSMs could be in principle suitable for panel data analysis as well (e.g., \pkg{KFAS} \citep{KFAS}, \pkg{bssm} \citep{bssm}, and \pkg{pomp} \citep{pomp}).
-However, SSMs are often computationally demanding especially for non-Gaussian observations where the marginal likelihood is analytically intractable, and the large number of individuals can be problematic particularly in the presence of additional group-level random effects which complicates the construction of the corresponding state space model \citep{KFAS}.
+The \pkg{tvReg} package supports only univariate single-individual responses.
+Also based on SSMs and differential equations, the \pkg{dynr} package \citep{dynr} provides methods for modeling multivariate dynamic regime-switching models with linear or non-linear latent dynamics and linear-Gaussian observations.
+Because both multilevel models and SEMs can be defined as SSMs \citep[see e.g.,][]{Sallas1981,KFAS,Chow2010}, other packages supporting general SSMs could be suitable for panel data analysis in principle as well, such as \pkg{KFAS} \citep{KFAS}, \pkg{bssm} \citep{bssm}, and \pkg{pomp} \citep{pomp}.
+However, SSMs are often computationally demanding especially for non-Gaussian observations where the marginal likelihood is analytically intractable, and a large number of individuals can be problematic, particularly in the presence of additional group-level random effects which complicates the construction of the corresponding state space model \citep{KFAS}.